jas0nh/mywebsite/content/about/_index.md

 title: About Me
 ---

 Hi!
-I'm Jason Huang.
+I'm Jason Huang from China.
+I was born in 2000.
+I graduated from Renmin University in June 2022 before coming to London.
+My previous internship experiences includes Product Managment, Business Analytics and In-house Consulting in Big Tech and Equity Research in Securities.

 I love coding with R!
 This is my first time trying to build a personal website.
 But I am trying my best to do it right.